ViewComponent/view_component/docs/guide/javascript_and_css.md

 ---
 layout: default
-title: Sidecar assets
+title: Javascript and CSS
-parent: Building ViewComponents
+parent: Guide
 ---

-# Sidecar assets (experimental)
+# Javascript and CSS (experimental)

-It’s possible to include Javascript and CSS alongside components, sometimes called "sidecar" assets or files.
+While ViewComponent does not provide any built-in tooling to do so, it’s possible to include Javascript and CSS alongside components.

-To use the Webpacker gem to compile sidecar assets located in `app/components`:
+To use the Webpacker gem to compile assets located in `app/components`:

 1. In `config/webpacker.yml`, add `"app/components"` to the `additional_paths` array (e.g. `additional_paths: ["app/components"]`).
 2. In the Webpack entry file (often `app/javascript/packs/application.js`), add an import statement to a helper file, and in the helper file, import the components' Javascript: